 - Chest x-ray: This exam produces plain x-ray images of the lungs.

 - PET scan: This nuclear medicine imaging exam uses a small amount of radioactive material to help determine the extent of cervical cancer involvement.
 PET scans can be superimposed with CT or MRI to produce special views that can lead to more precise or accurate diagnoses.

-If cancer is detected, your doctor may also order a cystoscopy (optical examination of the bladder) or proctoscopy (optical examination of the tail end of the bowel) to make sure those organs are not affected by the disease.
+If cancer is detected, your doctor may also order a cystoscopy (visual examination of the bladder) or proctoscopy (visual examination of the tail end of the bowel) to make sure those organs are not affected by the disease.
 A cystoscopy uses a special camera at the end of a tube that allows the doctor to see inside the bladder.
 A proctoscopy uses a special camera at the end of a tube that allows the doctor to see inside the rectum.

 How is cervical cancer treated?

 Depending on the stage (extent) of cancer, one or more of the following treatments may be performed:

 - Cone biopsy: For the earliest stage of cervical cancer, a cone biopsy with wide margins can be performed.
 This is a fertility preserving surgery.
 This surgery removes the extocervix and endocervical canal using a scalpel.
 It is not an appropriate treatment if the tumor is large or deeply invasive or is found in the small blood vessels or lymphatic spaces (lymphovascular space invasion).
 Cone biopsy is preferred over a loop electrosurgical excision procedure.